844-914-1942

 For those who fly extensively—typically more than 300 hours a year—the benefits of ownership become much clearer.
 Owning your aircraft means it’s always available, configured exactly to your tastes, from the cabin layout to the onboard amenities.
 This consistency is a major draw for frequent flyers.
 However, the power of ownership comes with a significant price tag.
 The initial purchase can range from $3 million to over $90 million, with annual operating costs adding another $700,000 to $4 million.
 While the investment is substantial, it provides unparalleled freedom and control.
 With expert aircraft management, you can also offset some costs by making your jet available for charter.

-The Fractional Ownership Compromise
+Is Fractional Ownership the Right Compromise for You?

 Fractional ownership is a smart middle ground between chartering and owning outright.
 With this model, you purchase a share of a specific aircraft, which entitles you to a set number of flight hours per year.
 You get the predictable, consistent experience of flying on a familiar jet without shouldering the entire financial burden.
 The purchase price and ongoing operational costs are split among the other owners, making it a more accessible entry point into ownership.
 It’s an excellent solution if you fly more than a casual charter client but aren’t ready for the commitment of whole aircraft ownership.
 This approach gives you many of the perks of owning with a more manageable investment.